| Loading… |

 In the Bearish Harami Cross pattern the first line can be a short candlestick.
 This causes the confirmation level to change with respect to the body length of the first candlestick:

-1. If the first white body is short, then the confirmation level will be the body bottom of the first candlestick.
+1. If the first white candlestick has a short body, then the confirmation level will be at the bottom of the body of the first candlestick.

 2. If the first white body is not short, then the confirmation level will be defined as the last close or the midpoint of the white body of the first candlestick, whichever is lower.